VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 SPECIALTIES:

-• Bachelor of Arts in Psychology at Hampton University
+• Bachelor's Degree in Psychology at Hampton University

-• Master of Arts in Professional Counseling at Liberty University
+• Master's Degree in Professional Counseling at Liberty University

 QUALIFICATIONS: